go-gremlin/gremlin/README.md

 `ConvertToCleanVertexes()` converts a `Vertex` object as seen above into a much simpler `CleanVertex` with only an ID and a Label
 `ConvertToCleanEdges()` converts an `Edge` object as seen above into a much simpler `CleanEdge` with only an ID and a Label

+### Locking

+The Gremlin client is designed to accept a `LockClient` interface, with a client that implements a `LockKey(key string)` function to retrieve a `Lock` from the client.

+The `Lock` interface implements 3 functions:

+* `Lock()` which locks the corresponding key.
+If another `Lock` has locked the key, then the `Lock` will wait until the key is free.
+* `Unlock()` which unlocks the corresponding key.
+* `Destroy()` which removes the corresponding key from the client store.

+In addition to the generic interface, two implementations have been provided, a local implementation and one for Consul.

+#### Local Lock

+The local lock uses a Map of Mutexes, so that for a given LocalKey passed in by the query, the Mutex will lock writes on that key.
+For instance, if we are operating on a Vertex and expect simultaneous writes to that Vertex's properties, we can lock the Mutex corresponding to the Vertex ID to avoid a ConcurrentModificationException.

+However, this system only works for a single client, so a distributed system, or a system with multiple writer clients will still be at risk of concurrency exceptions.

+#### Consul Lock

+The Consul lock uses the Consul API to prevent ConcurrentModificationExceptions.
+Similar to the Local Lock, we can pass in a Vertex ID to avoid a ConcurrentModificationException.
+But, instead of writing to a local Map, it writes to Consul's KV configs, acquiring and releasing the corresponding configs as necessary, with a timeout to ensure that operations running too long, or operations that have been cancelled, do not retain their lock on the key.

+For more information about Consul Distributed Key implementations, check the [Consul API docs](https://godoc.org/github.com/hashicorp/consul/api#Lock) and this [quick implementation guide](https://medium.com/@mthenw/distributed-locks-with-consul-and-golang-c4eccc217dd5)

 ### Limitations